damnsus/CAOS/README.md

-# C
+# Computer Architecture and Operating Systems

-Here I will store .c files
+Here I will store examples of interaction with computer architecture and operating system.